Kom al-Ahmar Necropolis

 The Kom al-Ahmar Necropolis is a necropolis in the southern area of Nekhen, Egypt.
 Its discovery, by a joint US–Egyptian team, was announced on April 21, 2005.
 The complex dates to the Amratian culture around 3600 BC.
+The remains of seven people have been found, four of whom may have been sacrificed.
+It is believed that the complex belonged to one or more rulers of Nekhen, who lived around 3700 BC when Nekhen was the largest city on the Nile.

+The site contains some of the oldest samples of mummification, as well as burial masks made of clay and animals buried as if they were human beings.